 Emergency disaster (EM) loans are available through USDA's Farm Service Agency when a county has been declared a disaster area by either the President or the Secretary of Agriculture.
 Agricultural producers in the declared county and contiguous to the county may become eligible for low-interest EM loan.
 EM loan funds may be used to help eligible farmers, ranchers, and aquaculture producers recover from production losses (when the producer suffers a significant loss of an annual crop) or from physical losses (such as repairing or replacing damaged or destroyed structures or equipment, or replanting permanent crops such as orchards).
-A qualified applicant can then borrow up to 100% of actual production or physical losses (not to exceed \$500,000) at a current interest rate of 2.25%.
+A qualified applicant can then borrow up to 100% of actual production or physical losses (not to exceed \$500,000) at low interest rates.15